 - Nitrates and Nitrites.
 Sodium nitrate and nitrite are food preservatives often used in meat products.
 They help to prevent oxidation of meats, keeping them red in color and preventing bacterial growth.
 The U.S. Environmental Protection Agency notes that consumption of nitrates may be linked to an increased risk of cancers, such as leukemia, brain tumors and nasopharyngeal tumors.
 They may also increase risk for diabetes, diarrhea and respiratory tract infections in children.
 Ingesting a large amount of these preservatives at one time may cause you to experiences abdominal pain, muscle weakness, bloody stools and fainting.
 You’ll find nitrates and nitrites in bacon, lunch meat, hot dogs, sausage, smoked fish, ham and corned beef.

 - Sulfites.
-Sulfites are preservatives that prevent discoloration in food.
-They are found in dried fruit, wine, shrimp and processed potato foods.
-They also destroy vitamin B-1 content, however, and may cause adverse health impacts.
+Sulfites are chemicals that are naturally in some foods however the vast majority of sulfites are additives, used as preservatives and/or food enhancers.
+It’s rare, but some people (about 1 in 100, according to the FDA) are sensitive to these compounds.
+Their reaction can range from mild to life-threatening.
 If you are sensitive to sulfites, you may experience skin irritations, hives, flushing, hypotension, abdominal pain, diarrhea and asthmatic breathing after eating them, according to a study published in November 2009 in the journal “Clinical and Experimental Allergy.”
 The U.S. Food and Drug Administration continues to allow the use of sulfites in food, and the preservative appears on the “Generally Recognized as Safe” list.

 - Sodium Benzoate.
 Also known as benzoic acid, this form of salt preservative is used to prevent bacterial growth in foods.
 In addition to adding salt to your food affecting arterial function and contributing to heart disease, the Center for Science in the Public Interest notes that people who are sensitive to sodium benzoate may experience hives, asthma or allergic reactions after consuming it.
 When combined with vitamin C, also known as ascorbic acid, sodium benzoate may pose a small risk of cancer, including leukemia.
 According to the World Health Organization, animal studies reveal that high doses of the preservative may cause damage to the heart, spleen, liver, kidneys, brain and adrenal glands.
 But human studies and studies with lower consumption rates are limited.
 Although sodium benzoate is the most common, it’s certainly not the only one.
 Here are a few others